shauryabit2k18/Hackjaipur/README.md

 3.Preventing users from creating fake accounts and multiple accounts as their entry into the system is regulated through the database with their unique username and face-id.

+## Challenges We Faced

+Integrating a deep learning model to the website was a very challenging task and required a lot of time and attention.
+We just wanted to decrease the bandwidth and keep the privacy of the user (even while we were taking the image of the user from time to time) , so for that we had to convert the image to some vector before storing and transmitting it.
+We tried to make the poll anonymous thus not revealing the name of the user who created any poll or vote any of the poll.

+## TECHNOLOGIES USED:

+- Deep Learning
+- Machine Learning
+- Django
+- Python
+- Java Script
+- Html
+- CSS
+- Tensorflow
+- CSS
+- HTML

 ## Scope

 1.Completely digitalising user’s work profile.We can extend this project to completely digitalise a person’s work progress by creating a database to store their current work status and their past work history .